Cannonball Run Countach roars back into the spotlight, just as it did in the movie

 The Countach is no trailer queen, however.
 Ippoliti and his wife drive it often.
 “I still can’t believe it’s in my garage,” he says.

 The Cannonball was never officially held after the ’79 race, but Cannonball enthusiasts weren’t ready to give up the idea.
 David Diem and Doug Turner, driving a Ferrari 308, won the “1983 U.S. Express” in 32:07.
-Forty years later, in 2013, Ed Bolian, Dave Black, and Dan Huang drove the route in a 2004 Mercedes-Benz CL55 AMG and established a new record of 28 hours, 50 minutes.
+Thirty years later, in 2013, Ed Bolian, Dave Black, and Dan Huang drove the route in a 2004 Mercedes-Benz CL55 AMG and established a new record of 28 hours, 50 minutes.
 It stood for six years until November 2019, when some friends of Bolian’s drove a 2015 E63 AMG to a record time of 27:25.

 Then the pandemic hit in early 2020 and the world was shut down.
 Fewer cars meant less traffic, and in the first three months of the pandemic, the New York-to-Los Angeles record was broken an astounding 12 times.
 The current record holders are Arne Toman, Doug Tabbutt, and Danadel Daryoush, who drove a 2016 Audi S6 and completed the route in 25:39.